Roof Repair Cost: What To Expect on Average (2025 Update)

 Costs by Roofing Material

 Most roof repair cost data is gathered with average-sized homes (1,500 to 2,000 sq. ft.) with asphalt shingle roofs in mind.
 Even though asphalt shingles are the most common roofing material, there is a whole world outside of shingles.
+The costs associated with maintaining an asphalt shingle roof include cleaning, moss removal, and repairs, which can signal the need for replacement if not addressed timely.

 Asphalt, wood, and metal shingles fall in the low to mid-range for repair costs, while clay, concrete, and slate tiles usually see higher costs.
 The average costs of moderate roof repairs by material are as follows: